-Your child's back up key person is: About your child The following information will tell us a little more about your child.
-Does your child have previous experience of attending an early years so etting?
-If s o, please give det ails: Dose your child have difficulty with walking, talking or socialising?
-If so, please giv e details: : Is your child disabled?
+About your child

+The following information will tell us a little more about your child.

+Does your child have previous experience of attending an early years se etting?
+If so o, please give det ails: Dose your child have difficulty with walking, talking or socialising?
+If so, olease giv e details: Is your child disabled?
 Yes □ No □ Does your child require a care plan?
 Yes □ No □ What languages does your child speak at home?
 What religion does your family follow (if applicable)?
 How would you describe your family's cultural background?
-Are there any religious or cultural festivals that your child takes part in ?
+Are there any religious or cultural festivals that your child takes part in?
 What is your child's usual sleep pattern?
 Does your child have a feeding routine (for children under 2 years)?
 Yes No Does your child have any food preferences?
 Yes No Does your child have a pacifier i.e. dummy or thumb?
 Yes No Does your child have a special toy or object they might bring with them?
-Yes No What sort of things does your child enjoy doing at home, i.e. drawing o r cooking?)

-, nd information about your child that may be useful for us to know?
-For r to be comforted when they are upset?
+Yes No What sort of things does your child enjoy doing at home, i.e. drawing or cooking?
+Is there any other background information about your child that may be example, how do they prefer to be comforted when they are upset? useful for us to kno ow?
+For

 Transfer of records

-With your consent we will tra nsfer your child's records to the receiving school when they leave our setting.

-This will enable the school to continue to effectively manage any special education, health or medical

-needs, and to continue with t neir development.
+With your consent we will transfer your child's records to the receiving school when they leave our setting.
+This will enable the school to continue to effectively manage any special education, health or medical needs, and to continue with their development.

 I agree for my child's records to be transferred to their receiving school

 Name of child:

+Signed

-Signed Date
+Date

 Further information

+I confirm that information about the setting's policies and procedures has been made available and

-ut the setting's policies and procedures has been made available and stand I can find more information as to how my personal data is handled
+I confirm that information about the setting's policies and procedures has been made available and explained to me, and I understand I can find more information as to how my personal data is handled through the Privacy policy.

-ler the age of 18, a guarantor aged over 18, must also sign this form on your therefore be between the setting, you, and the guarantor.
+For parent(s)/guardian(s) under the age of 18, a guarantor aged over 18, must also sign this form on your behalf.
+The agreement would therefore be between the setting, you, and the guarantor.

-Please sign below to indicate changes as they arise. that the information on this form is accurate and that you will notify us of any
+Please sign below to indicate that the information on this form is accurate and that you will notify us of any changes as they arise.

 Parent's name:

 Signed Date

 Guarantor's name (if app)

 Signed Date

 Relationship to the child

 Daytime/work telephone Mobile

 Email

 Home address

 Key person's name:

 Signed Date

 Setting manager's name:

 Signed Date